boblemaire/IoTaWatt/Docs/threePhase.rst

     :alt: **Derived Three-phase Selection**

-Now go back to the status display and see which inputs still appear to be half of the expected value, go back to the input menu and change those to phase C.
+Now go back to the status display and see which inputs still appear to be about half of the expected value, go back to the input menu and change those to phase C.

 The status display should now indicate the correct power for all of the phase.

+This procedure works best when the loads are substantial and have high power factors.

 One additional point.
 Once you configure inputs to indicate mains phase B or C, the "Enable derived three-phase"